Raleigh DeGeer Amyx: Early life, education

 Amyx was born in 1938 in Kansas City, Kansas, and later moved to St. Louis, Missouri, where he resided during the World War II years.
 In 1945, his father, Eugene Raleigh Amyx, accepted a transfer by his employer Johnson & Johnson, to Louisville, Kentucky.
-There Raleigh was raised until his graduation from Atherton High School.
+There, Raleigh was raised until his graduation from Atherton High School.

 Career

 Amyx served in the U.S. Army and worked at the FBI.
-At one time he served in the Investigation Division, which included the kidnapping and sexual slavery units.
+At one time, he served in the Investigation Division, which included the kidnapping and sexual slavery units.
 He served as a messenger to FBI Director J. Edgar Hoover.
-In 1957 Hoover presented an inscribed and signed sepia-toned photo to Amyx.
-About the same time, Amyx was asked by the Director's Office to take a message to the then Majority Leader of the United States Senate, Lyndon B. Johnson, and to then Senator John F. Kennedy.
+In 1957, Hoover presented an inscribed and signed sepia-toned photo to Amyx.
+In about the same time, Amyx was asked by the Director's Office to take a message to the then Majority Leader of the United States Senate, Lyndon B. Johnson, and then to Senator John F. Kennedy.
 While in the Senate Office with Kennedy, Amyx asked him to inscribe and sign a photograph, to which he obliged.

 Later Amyx became an Association Executive, overseeing and co-authoring the Gymnastics Safety Manual.
 Following a near-fatal bout with throat cancer, Amyx founded American Heritage Manuscripts and Collectibles.